Chronic illnesses can be problematic in many ways– one being the constant fight against deconditioning.

 So you may be telling yourself, but I was a huge athlete!
 It is ridiculous that I need to have physical therapy for deconditioning when I could run a marathon last year.
 Here is the sad truth about this thought process: “within a month or two months you can see a complete loss of all gain,” according to Shawn Arent from Rutgers.

 How will you battle this problem?
 Progressive mobilization.

 Does slow and steady really win the race here?
 YES!
-If you are 500 pounds, you won’t expect to be running marathons in a week.
-It is the same if you are bed bound and have a hard time putting your clothes on in the morning.
+If you were to just get a cast off for a broken leg, you wouldn’t expect to be running marathons in a week.
+It is the same if you suddenly find it difficult to walk to the mailbox, for example.

 Start slow and move up.
-There are many chronic illness bloggers who can now walk a mile or more and were previously bed-bound.
+There are many chronic illness bloggers who can now walk a mile or more and were previously unable to stand for more than a minute.
 When you read about how they made it, they usually talk about doing exercises in bed with a pillow or a filled water bottle.

 In fall 2016, I was hiking up mountains for hours without a problem.
-After developing POTS, I lost over 20 pounds, most of which was muscle weight.
+After developing POTS, I lost a good portion of my muscle weight.
 I had trouble even sitting up and could barely sit up from laying down without using my arms to help.
 That is due to physical deconditioning, not POTS.

 I soon realized that a good part of my orthostatic intolerance was not so much due to the tachycardia I got upon standing (although that is still an issue), but rather my abdominal muscles being so weak, it was hard for my body to hold myself up.

 The recovery time is different for each person, so it’s important that you don’t compare yourself to others, especially with POTS.
 Some people go from biking to running in a month of progressive training, while others might take a few years.
 In the end, it’s all about the process and celebrating the milestones you pass.
 I know I definitely do!